Centrifugal Fan CFD Analysis for Predicting its Aerodynamics

 The centrifugal fan (often called squirrel cage fan) is a mechanical device specifically designed to move air or other gases.
 Due to their simple design, centrifugal fans are more easily manufactured than other types of fans, which renders them more time- and cost-effective to produce.
 This makes centrifugal fans a popular choice for air-handling applications.

 Their rotating impellers utilize either forward- or backward-curved blades to increase the speed and volume of an air stream.
 Additionally, centrifugal fans have significantly superior aerodynamic properties than axial fans, for example.

 When selecting fans for HVAC applications, many engineers choose centrifugal fans for their energy efficiency (reaching up to 84% static efficiency), durability even in corrosive environments, ease of maintenance, and suitability for multiple airflow or pressure combinations.

 How to Predict a Centrifugal Fan’s Aerodynamic Efficiency?

-As mentioned above, the centrifugal fan has the advantage of superior aerodynamics.
+As mentioned above, the squirrel cage fan has the advantage of superior aerodynamics.
 This is an important factor that is considered during the design process, and it is important to make sure that design engineers make the most out of its properties to maximize efficiency.
 This is where computational fluid dynamics (CFD) simulations come into play.